In-Depth Analysis

 Acorns User Reviews

-Acorns Grow, Inc and Acorns Securities, LLC - companies associated with the Acorns app - are not accredited by the Better Business Bureau and have an F BBB rating.
+Acorns Grow, Inc and Acorns Securities, LLC - companies associated with the app - are not accredited by the Better Business Bureau and have an F BBB rating.

 The Bottom Line

-If you enjoyed reading our review of Acorns, you’ve probably already made up your mind.
-The app’s novel approach and hassle-free interface make it a great fit for amateur investors.
+All in all, Acorns' novel approach and hassle-free interface make it a great fit for amateur investors.

 Nevertheless, Acorns is an app designed to make investing simple and accessible, allowing you to invest spare change from everyday purchases.